- Course Travel Dates: May 14 - 18, 2018 plus spring semester class

-EN 373 Contemporary Travel Narratives will be taught throughout the spring semester with an optional international component in May, directly following the end of exams.
-You must elect to take part in the international component prior to November 10, 2017.
+EN 373 Contemporary Travel Narratives will be taught throughout the spring semester with required international component in May, directly following the end of exams.
+By signing up for the course you are agreeing to take part in the international component and paynig the associated program fees.
 Travel dates: May 14 - 18 2018.

 Eligibility: Open to all majors.
 There are no prerequisites for this course.